Factors any Animal Rights activist should consider when choosing a path:

 - The ramifications of vegan education are "theoretical".
 Apart from ALF, animal rights activists rarely receive instant gratification for their hard work; they don't get to see all the nonhumans they are saving, and for many of them it's all about that.
 This causes a despair in some of the activists that can lead to a decrease in the number of activists and/or an increase in welfare activism.

 - With regards to past struggles, the Animal Rights struggle is unique: the strugglers are and exploited.
-It means, that as oppose to the past strugglers who fought for themselves, the animal rights strugglers are less committed and invest much less time and money.
+It means, that as opposed to the past strugglers who fought for themselves, the animal rights strugglers are less committed and invest much less time and money.

 - The struggle to end Slavery in the United States took and was finally won in a Civil War which broke out more as a result of political interests than as result of moral interests.
 As oppose to the animal rights struggle, they had much more activists, they had much more money, the strugglers were the ones who were being oppressed and the oppressed side was closer species-wise to the oppressing side.